-If talking on the phone makes you nervous, or you hate cold calling, then get an email address.
+If talking on the phone makes you nervous or you hate cold calling, get an email address.
 Make a professional signature for yourself to add to the end.
-Don’t write a novel, just a few sentences about who you are, how you found the person you’re contacting, and what you’re hoping to gain.
+Don’t write a novel.
+Just write a few sentences about who you are, how you found the person you’re contacting, and what you’re hoping to gain.
 Ask for a phone call appointment to discuss things in more detail.
 Then wait and see.

 2 – Dress Appropriately

 Yes, this is a thing.
 Again, no matter how casual the workplace may be, you should dress to impress and look the part you want.
 Even if they tell you to show up to an interview in flip flops, make sure your flip flops are clean.
 Make sure your clothes aren’t wrinkled.
 Please take a shower that day.

 No, none of these things speak to your talents, your intelligence or have any bearing on how good of a worker you are.
 But again, people will make snap judgments about you when they see you.
 Someone who looks disheveled will not be taken seriously.

 I’ll extend this to say, even for your Zoom meetings and interviews, the part of you that shows up on screen should look put together – whatever that may look like or mean for that job.

 As a professional, you should always have a little blurb or elevator pitch as it’s called, about yourself ready in your head.
 Someone inevitably will ask you “tell me about yourself”.
 BAM, you’ll be ready with your blurb and you’ll be on the excellent first impression train.

 In addition, you should be prepared to ask questions.
 Do your research and figure out what you want to know.
 The more prepared you are, the better impression you’ll make.